TaeWeonHan/3D_printing_farm_Invisalign_Aligners/README.md

 4. If the number of defective items exceeds a certain threshold, the foundry sends the defective item information to the manager, who then creates a rework job for those defective items.

+5. The results of the simulation can be confirmed through the Gant chart and terminal results.

 ## Requirements
 In the simulator, we utilized simpy library.

+## Simulator Process Description
+Each process is executed in the following sequence: seize, delay, and release.

+* Seize stage:
+Jobs stored in the job_store are assigned to the available processors.

+* Delay stage:
+The actual processing takes place, where the available processors are utilized to process the jobs.
+Once processed, the jobs are forwarded to the next process, moving them to the release stage.

+* Release stage:
+The processors that have completed processing are marked as available again, allowing them to handle new jobs.

 ## Configuration setting
 If you want to change the settings of the simulation, you can change the settings through the config_SimPy.py.